human-conditions/yodrew.github.io-original/_pages/darkroom-retreat2.md

 ---
-title: 2 - darkroom retreat2
+title: 2 - darkroom retreat
-permalink: "/darkroom-retreat2/"
+permalink: "/darkroom-retreat/"
 layout: page
 navprev: hygiene
 navnext: psychology
 ---

-Theory applies to more specific ideas and finally action.
-Now we will examine the **elements** of hygienic darkroom retreating. **Distinctions** between hygiene and other approaches further aid understanding.
+High-level theory applies to low-level theory, then to practice.
+So the general hygiene of chapter one applies to the specific hygiene of darkroom retreating in this chapter, including some practical considerations.
+We will examine the **elements** of hygienic darkroom retreating. **Distinctions** between hygiene and other approaches further aid understanding.
 Some **mechanics** follow.

 #### elements